-The girl, who is Chinese-American, alleged that he fondled her at virtually all of her lessons, which were done in the girl’s family home in Menlo Park.
+The girl, who was Chinese-American, alleged that he fondled her at virtually all of her lessons, which were done in the girl’s family home in Menlo Park.

 Chen went on trial before a San Mateo County Superior Court jury in March 2006.
 The girl testified that he fondled her during every lesson, although they were at the piano in the middle of the living room that was frequented by a nanny.